-As of 2020, there are 18 THPOs in Washington State plus two in Idaho and three in Oregon with usual and accustomed lands within Washington state boundaries.
+As of 2020, there are 18 THPOs in Washington State, two in Idaho, and three in Oregon with usual and accustomed lands within Washington state boundaries.
 It is important to keep in mind that Tribes are not required to apply to the U.S. Department of the Interior for THPO status; however, Tribes must be federally recognized in order to be eligible to apply for THPO status.
+It is important to note that while not all Tribes have appointed a THP Officer, many do staff and support a Tribal Historic Preservation Office.
+These Tribal agencies employ staff charged with undertaking cultural resource identification, recording, and protection work.
+In addition to the THP Office or Officer, many, if not most, Tribes support the work of a cultural resource committee.
+These committees comprise members with knowledge of cultural resources and Tribal history as well as strong interest in preservation.